Azure/azure-functions-sql-extension/README.md

     }
     ```

 1. You have setup your local environment and are now ready to create your first SQL bindings!
-Continue to the [input](#Input-Binding-Tutorial) and [output](#Output-Binding-Tutorial) binding tutorials, or refer to [More Samples](#More-Samples) for information on how to use the bindings and explore on your own.
+Continue to the [input](#Input-Binding-Tutorial), [output](#Output-Binding-Tutorial) and [trigger](#trigger-binding-tutorial) binding tutorials, or refer to [More Samples](#More-Samples) for information on how to use the bindings and explore on your own.

 ## Tutorials